 None of the state’s other eight justices signed on to Devine’s dissent.

 Even though same-sex marriage has been legalized nationwide, it still faces a great deal of opposition.
-The Houston family law attorneys of Diggs & Sadler have worked with LGBT marriage equality issues for years and will continue to explore the impact of legal same-sex marriage.
+The Houston attorneys of Diggs & Sadler have worked with LGBT marriage equality issues for years and will continue to explore the impact of legal same-sex marriage.